 Over your pregnancy?
 Baby is late?
-Thinking of requesting induction of labor?
-7 facts you need to know before asking to be induced.
+You’ve begun to ask “Can I ask to be induced?”
+7 facts you need to know before requesting induction.

 Your belly is so in the way.
 You can’t bend over to tie your shoes.
 Heck, you can’t bend over for anything!
 Picking up anything you drop is beyond awkward as you have to spread your legs and squat, all the while hoping you don’t topple over.